Khao Tom Mud - Thai Dessert Recipe With Pictures

 This article is a humble tribute to both of my grandmothers: the late Grandma Prasop who loved to eat khao tom mud so dearly, and Grandma Paan who's still alive and enjoys making this delightful Thai dessert at special family gatherings.

 In a nutshell, khao tom mud is a sticky rice dessert, stuffed with banana and wrapped in banana leaf.
-It requires only 4 ingredients and involves 4 basic steps: soaking the rice, cooking the rice with coconut milk and sugar, stuffing and wrapping, and finally steaming.
+It requires only four ingredients and involves four basic steps: soaking the rice, cooking the rice with coconut milk and sugar, stuffing and wrapping, and finally steaming.

 Anyway, now living thousands of miles away from home, I have to make khao tom mud myself from start to finish.
 I'm still not an expert in the art of khao tom mud like Grandma Paan, but hey, my version of this Thai dessert is pretty yummy.
 I hope you give it a try sometime!

 Ingredients (for About 4 Pieces of Khao Tom Mud)

 - 2 cups coconut milk

 - 3/4 cup sugar